philzook58/philzook58.github.io/_notes/Languages/datalog.md

 // This part is a mess.
 Would not using debruijn be better somehow?

 ```

+Thinking in terms of tabling, there is a difference between query and answer.

 [bidirectional typing](https://arxiv.org/pdf/1908.05839.pdf)
 I suppose bidi checking feels nice because we are already used to thinking of the different modes as different predicates.
 We also need to make these distinctions for magic set transform